learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 pyplot.show()
 ```

-The the two cells below, the set of data has been split into a training and testing set and then fit to a neural network with two hidden layers.
+In the two cells below, the set of data has been split into a training and testing set and then fit to a neural network with two hidden layers.
 Run the two cells below to see how well the model performs.

 ```python